frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

 **Fillets vs Chamfers**
-Fillets are a great way to make your parts smooth and in some instances more precise.
+Fillets are a great way to make your parts smooth and, in some instances, more precise.
 A typical FDM 3D printer involves a toolhead moving at high speed, and rapid changes in direction (for example a 90 degree corner) will not be perfectly sharp leading to slight deviations in the size of the corners.
 This can be problematic for parts that need to fit together, but can be easily solved by adding a fillet to smooth out the sharp edge.
-However fillets on the part surface touching the print bed can lead to part warping due to the same overhang issue discussed above.
-Replacing the fillet with a chamfer at the angle your printer can print without supports can fix this problem.
+However, fillets on the part surface touching the print bed can lead to part warping due to the same overhang issue discussed above.
+Replacing the fillet with a chamfer at an angle your printer can print without supports can fix this problem.

 ## Additional Resources